shifu-group/inpaint_wechat/README.md

-# Inpaint_wechat
+# Inpaint_wechat(照片修复小小助手)
-Inpaint_wechat is a WeChat mini-program based on the MI-GAN model, implementing the functionality of eliminating and repairing selected areas in images.
+Inpaint_wechat is a WeChat mini-program based on the WeChat AI capabilities, implementing the functionality of inpainting and repairing selected areas in images,  which is purely implemented by the client and has no server.

 The program draws inspiration from the logic and some code of the original MI-GAN project and inpaint_web project.